Kane would prefer Man Utd switch over Tottenham rebuild | Goal.com

 Kane would prefer Man Utd switch over Tottenham rebuild

-Tottenham striker Harry Kane would consider a move to Manchester United this summer, Goal has learned, as he would prefer not to stay at Tottenham while they undergo an extensive rebuild.
+Tottenham striker Harry Kane would consider a move to Manchester United this summer, Goal has learned, as he would prefer not to stay at Spurs while they undergo an extensive rebuild.

 Kane is understood to be reluctant to wait for an overhaul of the Spurs squad before challenging for the Premier League title and again becoming a force in Europe.
 Missing out on the Champions League next season with the north London outfit would further disillusion the England man.